 Students entering through the CCAF AAS transfer agreement will receive the following GCP substitutions:

-- The CCAF Oral Communications requirement will fill the Oral Communications Skill Area
+- The CCAF Written Communications requirement will fill the Written Communications Skill Area.

-- The CCAF Written Communications requirement will fill the Written Communications Skill Area
+- Students who select Oral Communication toward their CCAF communication requirement will fill the Oral Communications Skill Area.

-- The additional Leadership, Management, and Military Studies hours and the Social Sciences requirement will fulfill all 6 hours of the Social Systems and Human Behavior Knowledge Area
+- The CCAF Social Science requirement will fulfill 3 of the 6 hours required for the Social Systems and Human Behavior Knowledge Area.
+(Together with LMMS, this will satisfy this category).

-- The Technical Core/Major will fulfill the Physical and Natural World requirement
+- The Technical Core/Major will fulfill the Physical and Natural World Knowledge Area.

 These alignments are illustrated in the following table: